adhiluphanna/deliciousrecipeh/content/post/294-how-to-prepare-award-winning-crab-pulsu-crab-gravy.md

 - "Wash and boil in a turmeric water crabs"
 - "Aftr boiling keep it aside"
 - "Then add chilli powder and garlic ginger paste and keep it aside"
-- "Heat oil in a pan add fenugreek seeds &amp; sauf saute it"
+- "Heat oil in a pan add fenugreek seeds & sauf saute it"
 - "Then add slit green chillies and onion paste"
 - "Fry till brown and add tomato puree and saute it till oil separates"
 - "Thrn add tamarind puree salt chilli pwd corainder cumin powder and boil it till tamarind puree completly mixs"